 A Brief History

 On June 6, 1944, the character played by Robert Mitchum in the movie The Longest Day (1960), Brigadier General Norman Cota, makes a stirring announcement to his men who are under heavy enemy fire and terrified of moving forward: “Only two kinds of people are gonna stay on this beach — those that are already dead and those that are gonna die.
 Now get off your butts!
 You guys are the Fightin’ 29th!”
 It turns out Norman Cota was a real US Army General (eventually Major General) and he really did rally his men of the 29th Division at Omaha Beach on D-Day at Normandy, France, personally leading them up and off the beach, earning a Distinguished Service Cross for his gallantry.
 Previously we published an article, “10 Famous Military Quotations,” dated June 1, 1813.
-Today we add these great quotes to that list.
-As always, you are invited to nominate other quotes you think deserve mention.
+Today, we add these great quotations to that list.

 1. Brigadier General Norman Cota or Colonel George Taylor, US Army, June 6, 1944.
 “There are only two kinds of people who are staying on this beach: those who are already dead and those that are gonna die.
 Now get off your butts, you’re the fightin’ 29th.”